- Computers & Software

 Command Prompt Password Recovery

-For these command line procedure to work, you will need to have a copy of bootable Windows on a CD, DVD or flash drive.
+In order to bypass Windows password using this procedure, you will need a copy of bootable Windows on a CD, DVD or flash drive.
 Make sure to get a Windows version that matches what is preinstalled on the computer.

 Note: Create a Windows 7 bootable USB drive using a tool like Rufus.